Budibase champions (Coming soon)

 Data is eating the world.
 As more organizations and processes move online,

-Many SaaS / eccomerce platforms require an admin panel to manage
+Many SaaS / eCommerce platforms require an admin panel to manage

 backend operations.
 They allow you to approve user access, manipulate